 → @MinColonna in #India soon

 → @becht_olivier in #Australia, #Indonesia and #Singapore#DiploMatters [1/2]

 Updated: November 2021

-Mayotte and La Réunion islands, Scattered Islands and French Southern and Antarctic Territories, New Caledonia, Wallis and Futuna, French Polynesia and Clipperton.
+Mayotte and La Réunion islands, Scattered Islands and French Southern and Antarctic Territories, New Caledonia, Wallis and Futuna, and French Polynesia.